Bible Scriptures for Self Defense May 28

 If a thief be found breaking in, and be smitten so that he dieth, there shall be no bloodguiltiness for him.

-If someone breaks into your home and you’re in fear for your life or the safety of your family you have the right to defend yourself and your family.
-This is saying that you will have no guilt before God.
+If someone breaks into your home and you’re in fear for your life or the safety of your family, you have the right to defend yourself and your family.
+This bible verse is saying that you will have no guilt before God.

 If the sun be risen upon him, there shall be bloodguiltiness for him - he shall make restitution; if he have nothing, then he shall be sold for his theft.

-If the person surrenders or is turned and flees you shall not kill him. (if the sun be risen upon him) This means if the perpetrator lives to the next day they need to pay back what they stole or what they damaged.
-If they didn’t have anything, or the ability to pay they were to be sold into slavery for compensation.
+If the person surrenders or is turned and flees, you shall not kill him. (if the sun be risen upon him) meaning that if the perpetrator lives to the next day, they need to pay back what they stole or damaged.
+If they didn’t have the ability to pay, they were to be sold into slavery for compensation.
 Now they go to prison & the court collects the fines?

 For he is a minister of God for thy good.
 But if thou do that which is evil, be afraid; for he does not bear the sword in vain, for he is a minister of God, a revenger to execute wrath upon him that does evil.

-This instruction is about authority figures such as police, judges and DA’s and other types of authority.
-Ministers for good, if you’re the head of your household you are the High Priest of your household, and a minister for good unto your family.
-This places the sword on you to defend your family.
+This instruction is about authority figures such as police, judges and DAs, and other types of authority.
+Ministers for good, if you’re the head of your household, you are the High Priest of your home and a minister for good unto your family.
+This bible verse places the sword on you to defend your family.

 Then he said unto them, but now, he that has a purse, let him take it and likewise his provision bag; and he that has no sword, let him sell his garment and buy one.

-Jesus knew that His time on earth was done and that people would need to defend themselves from evil, So the Lord was letting them know that this would be necessary as He would no longer be there.
+Jesus knew that His time on earth was coming to an end and that people would need to defend themselves from evil, So the Lord was letting them know that this would be necessary as He would no longer be there.

 The term ‘Sword’ comes from the Greek word: